raikrahul/42/Lesson 2 -SeeFalseSharing.md

 ***Quiz***

-If we hit same parts of the array all the times, just to read, but you do via different threads, it  should be conceptually same to which of the tests already typed above?
+If we hit the same parts of the array all the time, just to read, but you do via different threads, it  should be conceptually the same to which of the tests already typed above?
-If we hit different parts of array at all times, just to read, but you do via the different threads, it  should be conceptually same to which of the tests already typed above?
+If we hit different parts of the array at all times, just to read, but you do via the different threads, it  should be conceptually the same to which of the tests already typed above?
 *What about writes,* instead of read, for each of the above questions?

 Paste the following in the file; then compile, link, and run the binary.